Understanding Your Household’s Digital Habits Is The Key To Choosing The Right Internet Plan And Avoiding Costly Overage Fees

 Video Streaming

 Streaming video is usually the biggest data user for almost every modern home.
-Services like Netflix, Hulu, and Disney+ adjust their quality based on your connection speed.
-If you have a fast connection, they will default to 4K resolution, which burns through roughly 7 GB of data every single hour.
-Watching just two movies a week in 4K can add up to over 100 GB a month.
+Services like Netflix, Hulu, and Disney+ automatically adjust their video quality based on your connection speed.
+If you have a fast, stable fiber connection, these platforms will default to crisp 4K resolution, which burns through roughly 7 GB of data every single hour.
+Watching just two long movies a week in 4K can add up to well over 100 GB a month for a single television.

-From a sustainability perspective, this is also where you can make a difference.
-Streaming in 1080p (HD) instead of 4K looks great on most screens, saves you a ton of data, and significantly reduces energy consumption at the massive data centers hosting these files.
+From a sustainability perspective, this is also where your household can make a meaningful difference.
+Streaming in 1080p (HD) instead of 4K still looks incredibly sharp on most screens, but it saves you a ton of data and acts as an energy-saving option by significantly reducing electricity consumption at the massive data centers required to host and deliver those giant files.

 There is a major misconception among gamers about data usage.
-Playing a game online actually uses very little data, usually less than scrolling through social media for an hour.
-The real data killer is downloading the games.
+Playing a competitive multiplayer game online actually uses very little data — usually less than scrolling through your social media feeds for an hour.
+The real data killer is downloading the actual games and installing their massive digital updates.

-Many popular AAA titles exceed 50–100 GB per download.
-If you buy three new games in a month and download a few large updates, you could easily use half of a standard 1 TB data cap without playing a single match.
+Many popular AAA titles today routinely exceed 50 GB to 100 GB per download.
+If you buy a few new digital games in a month and your console automatically downloads large seasonal patches for titles like Call of Duty in the background, you could easily use half of a standard 1 TB data cap without playing a single match.

 Working From Home